 One reason I struggled to embrace conceptual math was that I wasn’t completely sure about the difference between conceptual and non-conceptual math.
 Were word problems conceptual?
 How about number lines?

 Another issue was that I didn’t have the resources to teach conceptual math.
-While the internet was around, we didn’t have sites with free 3-Act Math Tasks, or online stores like teachers pay teachers where you could find interactive activities for algebraic reasoning or for creating visual models.
+While the internet was around, we didn’t have sites with free 3-Act Math Tasks, or online stores where you could find interactive activities for algebraic reasoning or creating visual models.

 There’s also the “easier said than done” argument.
 It’s one thing to get up and tell a roomful of teachers to teach a certain way.
-It’s another to help them write lesson plans or to teach demo lessons in their classrooms.
-This is why instructional coaching can be critical for supporting a shift in teaching practice.
+It’s another to actually coach them by collaborating on lesson plans or teaching a demo lesson.

 What Counts as Conceptual Math?